Reality Check: Does the BBC get European Union funding?

 BBC World Service is funded by the licence fee and some UK government money.
 Money is also raised by advertising outside the UK and by commercial activities.

 There are three areas that do not influence BBC editorial policy that benefit from EU money

 BBC Media Action

 BBC Media Action is independent from the BBC - it is an international development charity set up by the BBC.
-In 2014-15 it received 5% of its funding from the EU, which was £2.3m.
+In 2017-18 it received about £3.1m from the EU, which was just under 9% of its funding.

-Its biggest donor was the UK's Department for International Development.
+Its two biggest individual donors were the UK's Foreign and Commonwealth Office and Department for International Development.

 Research and Development